delafuente-ricardo/e-commerce-app/README.md

 ## About the project
 Food Mart is a fictional platform for online grocery shopping, a theme that has grown tremendously in popularity since the start of Covid.
 As both a playground & portfolio application, many features have been deliberately over-engineered (while others remain relatively under developed) for testing, learning, and demonstration purposes.

-Visit {APP_URL} to see a working version of this application!
+Visit [http//food-mart.netlify.app](http://food-mart.netlify.app) to see a working version of this application!

 ### Ideas for the future:
 - Improved navigation